 Jill Stein is afforded no Secret Service protection, leaving her extremely vulnerable.
 Not from a modern-day Booth or Oswald.
-Nor even from John Hinckley, as assassinating someone who is polling a distant fourth wouldn’t impress anyone.
+Nor even from John Hinckley, as assassinating someone who is polling a distant fourth would impress no one.

 But there is a slim chance Stein could become this year’s Ralph Nader, garnering enough far-left votes in a swing state to defeat the Democratic candidate.
 This year, that candidate is Hillary Clinton, who with her husband, controls the most efficient killing machines since Kevorkian.
 At least according to ever-growing number of Internet lists containing supposed enemies or inconveniences the Clintons have had taken care of.

 Unlike most conspiracy theories of the Cyber Age, this one has a known starting point: The demented mind of Linda Thompson.
 In the course of investigating the ATF raid on the Branch Davidian compound, Thompson found 24 persons who she suspected Bill Clinton of having offed.

 She wrote every member of Congress with her suspicions, and while none responded, she did gain an ally in former Rep. William Dannemeyer.
 With his influence, Thompson’s list went from obscurity to something that was at least indirectly endorsed by Rush Limbaugh and Jerry Falwell.
 The number of persons forwarding the list went from dozens to thousands.
 Dannemeyer called for Congressional hearings, which were not held, thereby providing theorists with more proof of a cover-up.

 The list expanded to 34 victims before Thompson died of an overdose of prescription pills, which were presumably force fed to her by Janet Reno.
 Thompson left behind a list void of any sources or references and which periodically veered into rants about black helicopters and FEMA camps.